TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 (4) Effective January 1, 2015, a minimum of 0.2 CEU (two contact hours) per renewal period shall be in the area of safe and appropriate use of opioids.
 An educational program consisting of a minimum of 0.2 CEU (2 contact hours) that addresses both patient safety as applicable to the practice of pharmacy and the safe and appropriate use of opioids will satisfy requirements of Paragraphs (2) and (4) of Subsection B of this section.

-D. The board of pharmacy will accept CPE education units for programs or activities completed outside the state; provided, the provider has been approved by the ACPE under its' criteria for quality at the time the program was offered.
+D. The board will accept CPE education units for programs or activities completed outside the state; provided, the provider has been approved by the ACPE under its' criteria for quality at the time the program was offered.

 E. Continuing pharmacy education will be required of all registrants holding an in-state status and out-of-state active status license.
 (61-11-13D).
 Pharmacists granted New Mexico initial licensure are exempt from CPE requirements.
 Inactive status licensees will be required to furnish CPE for the current licensing period, 1.5 CEU for each year the licensee was inactive, only for the purpose of reinstating to active status.

-F. Not less than ten percent of the registrants will be randomly selected each year by the board of pharmacy for audit of certificates by the state drug inspectors.
+F. Not less than ten percent of the registrants will be randomly selected each year by the board for audit of certificates by the state drug inspectors.
 Pharmacists and pharmacist clinicians without sufficient documentation of completion of CPE requirements shall.

 (1) Be subject to a fine of not less that $1000.00.